wp-plugins/orbisius-child-theme-creator/readme.txt

 == Changelog ==

+= 1.1.6 =
+* Added settings link in the Plugin listing.

 = 1.1.5 =
 * Added an option if the email couldn't be sent to offer the download links.
 * Unsuccessful zip creation was showing as Sent.